arces/Manga-Downloader/README.md

 <b>photodownloader.py</b> will make folders and download to those folders were it was called from.

-1.Enter in a URL that is similar in format to the default one.
+1. Enter in a URL that is similar in format to the default one.

 <b>pdf.py</b> will look for those folders and take the images from them and make a pdf based off of the options selected.